+Decree-Law no. 99/2024, of 3 December, which amended Decree-Law no. 15/2022, of 14 January, introduces several changes namely regarding the proximity requirement related collective self-consumption (and renewable energy communities) in low density areas.
 Decree-Law no. 85/2022, of 21 December, simplifies the tax obligations emerging from the sale to the grid of surplus electricity generated by self-consumption units.